MSc in Sustainable Urban Development

 Keywords: Economics of sustainability; urban economics; real estate markets, smart cities and big data.

-Keywords: Transport and mobility; inequalities and development planning; infrastructure investments; labour markets and urban accessibility; urban and regional political economy and governance.
+Keywords: Transport and mobility; inequalities and development planning; infrastructure investments; labour markets and urban accessibility.

 Keywords: African urbanization; urban planning and governance; energy infrastructure; urban theory.